dariosg/al-folio/_pages/about.md

 lang: en
 ---

-I am an Interim Associate Professor in the <a href="http://diis.unizar.es/">Computer Science and Engineering Department</a>
+I am an Associate Professor in the <a href="http://diis.unizar.es/">Computer Science and Engineering Department</a>
 at the <a href="http://www.unizar.es/">Universidad de Zaragoza</a> in Spain.
 Previously, I worked at Qualcomm Research Silicon Valley where my research focused on heterogeneous programming models.
 Please try
 <a href="https://developer.qualcomm.com/software/heterogeneous-compute-sdk">Snapdragon Heterogeneous Compute SDK</a>.
 Prior to that, I graduated from